andgordio/mockupless/docs/Courses/LayoutBasics/Style/background.md

 ## Practice

-Create a small photo gallery using background images:
+Create a small photo gallery using the `background-image` property:

 <iframe height="627" style="width: 100%;" scrolling="no" title="Style—Background—Task" src="//codepen.io/andgordy/embed/wbqVbK/?height=627&theme-id=36403&default-tab=result" frameborder="no" allowtransparency="true" allowfullscreen="true">
   See the Pen <a href='https://codepen.io/andgordy/pen/wbqVbK/'>Style—Background—Task</a> by And Gordy